dotnet/msbuild/documentation/High-level-overview.md

 Since the project file defines the data used for the build, the actual build instructions are imported through imports of libraries, that contains their own tasks and targets.
 One example that is vastly used is the SDK with `dotnet build`.
 These libraries also extend what can be done with a build, and overall functionality.

 # MSBuild API
-**TODO**
-It is a library of common build logic that defines basic things, like the concept of output folder, intermediate folder, so other tools can utilize these resources.
-It is also a way to manipulate the MSBuild Language without directly changing the language on a project itself.
-It is an API focused on building .NET programs so there are some specific things.
- - Common targets:
-Core idea behind those targets is you're either manipulating MSBuild data or figuring out the intermediate.
-What things should be passed to the compiler, or you are invoking tools like command line applications(exe).
-We also offer base class toolTask to provide an interface for that.
+The MSBuild API is a library with a focus on building .NET programs, as such it is used by Visual Studio and .NET SDK to integrate MSBuild as their project build system.
+The library includes common build logic and targets, like creation and management of output folder, intermidiary folders, custom task creation, etc...
+It also enables the change of the MSBuild Language without directly changing the project file itself.

 ## ToolTask
 ToolTask is an interface offered by MSBuild to implement custom tasks.
 During the build, the MSBuild Engine will construct the task, call the execute method and let it run during execution.
 This process has performance advantages on windows when compared to writing a script to do the same work.